How to Become a Video Game Designer

 “The number one thing any game student needs whether it's game art or programming is a strong work ethic,” Brillant said.
 “Making games is incredibly hard work and it takes a lot of dedication and passion to push through projects.”

-Finding a Video Game Design Job
+Finding a Career as a Video Game Designer

 Completing coursework is only a piece of the puzzle for new graduates looking for game design jobs.
 Brillant said networking is very important for new game designers.
 Attending gaming conventions and making connections with people in the industry is something students can start doing well before they graduate.